shubha95m/playwrightMcpServer/README.md

 ```

 **Password prompt not showing**
-You likely already passed the password via `--password`, or have `MCP_PASSWORD' set.
+You likely already passed the password via `--password`, or have `MCP_PASSWORD' set in .env file.
 Unset them to force prompt.

 **Cannot connect to MCP server**
 ```bash